 EXCLUSIVE SERVICE AGREEMENTS.

-PROFESSIONAL MANAGEMENT COMPANIES AND HOMEOWNERS ASSOCIATIONS, PUT US TO WORK FOR YOU AND YOU WILL NOT NEED TO WORRY ABOUT THE TRASH or RECYCLING AGAIN.
+PROFESSIONAL MANAGEMENT COMPANIES AND HOMEOWNERS ASSOCIATIONS, PUT US TO WORK FOR YOU AND YOU WILL NOT NEED TO WORRY ABOUT THE TRASH AGAIN.

 Homeowners should get involved.
 Do not trust that the best choice is always being made.
 Our service is hard to beat.
 If you can get better service at a better price you should fight for it.